somnambulist-tech/enumeration/README.md

 ```

 The above class can be used to take a known weight on earth (in any unit) and
-calculate the weight on all of the planets (in the same unit):
+calculate the weight on all the planets (in the same unit):

 ```php
 $earthWeight = 175;